Fosnavåg

-is a town in the municipality of Herøy in Møre og Romsdal county, Norway.
-It is the administrative center of the municipality of Herøy.
+is a town in Herøy Municipality in Møre og Romsdal county, Norway.
+It is the administrative center of the municipality.
 The town is located on the island of Bergsøya, and it includes the Eggesbønes area on the south side of the island.

 Fosnavåg is connected to the nearby village of Kvalsund on the island of Nerlandsøya via the Nerlandsøy Bridge to the west.
 Fosnavåg is connected to the east by a small bridge to the island of Leinøya, which in turn is connected to the islands of Remøya and Runde via the Remøy Bridge and Runde Bridge.
-The village of Eggesbønes lies south of the town along the shore of the Herøyfjord, just north of the Flåvær islands and the Flåvær Lighthouse.
+The village of Eggesbønes lies south of the town along the shore of the Herøyfjorden, just north of the Flåværet islands and the Flåvær Lighthouse.
 The large island of Gurskøya lies south of Fosnavåg.

 On 7 June 2002, the municipal council voted to give Fosnavåg "town status".
-This means that ships harbored in Fosnavåg can be registered here instead of in other nearest towns like Ålesund and Ulsteinvik.
-The 3.12 km2 town has a population (2018) of 3,621 and a population density of 1162 PD/km2.
+This is mostly symbolic, but it also means that ships harbored in Fosnavåg can be registered here instead of in other nearest towns like Ålesund and Ulsteinvik.
+The 3.12 km2 town has a population (2024) of 3,626 and a population density of 1162 PD/km2.